Mostafa-wael/Minning-Dashboard/README.md

 # Mining Dashboard

 A simple desktop application to help mining engineers in calculations and report generation.
+A demo for a freelancing project.

 ## Home Page
 ![demo](https://user-images.githubusercontent.com/56788883/225486246-c25a871e-7adc-4579-9258-60e020b78124.jpg)